wp-plugins/amr-users/readme.txt

 == Changelog ==

+= Version 2.2.1 =
+*    Apologies - a little bug got introduced when users do not values in some fields - use version 2.2.1 or 2.1.

 = Version 2.2 =
 *    Applied a bit more rigour to the code, no major functionality change.